bahrus/conditional-import/Proposal.md

 ##  Extra lazy loading

-By default, the matches would be reported as soon as an element matching the criterion is found or added into the DOM, inside the node specified by rootNode.
+By default, the matches would be reported, and the optional callback function invoked, as soon as an element matching the criterion is found or added into the DOM, inside the node specified by rootNode.

 However, we could make the loading even more lazy by specifying intersection options: